Biological vs Mechanical Filtration

 Filters are used to remove suspended particles from the water (mechanical) or they process the water biologically, removing nutrients and organic pollutants using bacteria.
 A mechanical filter is attached to the intake of a pump and is submerged in the pond.
-It may also be a canister filter that operates under pressure.
-These are typically positioned outside of the pond where the pump pushes water into the filter.
-The filtration media is fine-pore polyester that traps the particle until it is removed and rinsed away.
-A biological filter uses the same material but is located outside of the pond on the outlet side of the pump and is not operated under pressure.
-The water flows through the material, which contains a colony of beneficial bacteria that cleans the water of pollutants.
-Ideally a biological filter would be pre-filtered with a mechanical filter to keep the media as clean as possible to maintain peak efficiency.
-A skimmer does this job very well.
+The filtration media is fine-pore polyester or extruded plastic material that traps the particle until it is removed by you and rinsed away with a garden hose.
+The biological filter uses the same material but is located outside of the pond where the water is pushed into the filter rather than pulled through it.
+The water flows through the material which is full of beneficial bacteria which cleans pollution from the water.
+Ideally a biological filter would be pre-filtered with a mechancial filter (like the filters found in a skimmer) to keep the media as clean as possible to maintain peak efficiency.

-For an irregular pond, take an average of several measurements from length and for the width.
-Multiply the average measurements together to get square feet of an irregular shape.An alternative to measuring pond volume is to use a water gauge for the garden hose that can be purchased at a hardware store.
-Another possibility is to record the amount of time it takes to fill a five gallon bucket, then time the filling of the entire pond and divide the total number of minutes by the time it took to fill the bucket by 5.
+Another way to measure pond volume is to use a water gauge for the garden hose that can be purchased at a hardware store.
+Additionally, you can find the amount of time it takes to fill a five gallon bucket, then time the filling of the entire pond and divide the total number of minutes by the time it took to fill the bucket.